HoldOnBro/Actions-OpenWrt/README.md

   2. **Normal Version**: based on **lite**, added TUN in SSRPlus and UnblockNetease(with **NodeJS**), jd-dailybonus.

-  The one and only reason for making two versions for Newifi_D2 is it has such a tiny flash memory.

   Just choose the one suits your need.

 ~~BTW, if you encounter any hardware instability problems like auto-reboot for no reason, having no access to Internet,~~